rhk48/chicago-cars/README.md

 # Overview
 We looked at data from the [Chicago Data Portal](https://data.cityofchicago.org/), specifically on [reported car accidents](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if) within the city.
 We stratified the data to begin from Jan 1, 2019 through Sep 12, 2021 (the most recent update from when we pulled the data).<br>

-Our final dataframe contained about 270,000 records to analyze.
+Our final data frame contained about 270,000 records to analyze.

 # Business Problem
 ### The Chicago City Council wants to reduce the number of serious accidents in their city.<br>